AUTOMATIC1111/stable-diffusion-webui/installer/How to create the installers.md

+**Important:** These instructions are for the developers of this project, not for users!
+The users should use the pre-created zip files for installation.

+This guide explains how to create the zip files that users will use for installing.

 The installer zip contains two files: the script, and the micromamba binary.

 Micromamba is a single ~8mb binary file, that acts like a package manager (drop-in replacement for conda).